AbuseHelper

 AbuseHelper is an open-source project initiated by the computer emergency response teams (CERTs) of Finland and Estonia with ClarifiedNetworks to automatically process incidents notifications.

-This tool is being developed for CERTs and Internet Service Providers (ISPs) to help them in their daily job of following and treating a wide range of high-volume information sources.
+This tool is being developed for CERTs and Internet service providers (ISPs) to help them in their daily job of following and treating a wide range of high-volume information sources.
 The framework can also be used for automatically processing (standardized) information from a wide range of sources.

 Context

-CERTs and ISPs have to handle a very high-volume of notifications (E-mail spam, Botnets, ...).
+CERTs and ISPs have to handle a very high-volume of notifications (E-mail spam and Botnets).
 These notifications are often normalized per feed (each feed typically uses different formats to report).
-There is also a lot of information about Internet abuse, available by different feed providers (Zone-H Zone-H, DShield Dshield, Zeus Tracker Zeus (Trojan horse) ...).
+There is also a lot of information about Internet abuse, available by different feed providers (Zone-H, Dshield, and Zeus Tracker).
 This information is not well utilized, as the amount of information is too big for manual processing.
 AbuseHelper follows a number of sources and produces actionable reports and dashboard for the people that need to treat all these notifications.
 AbuseHelper also automates the enriching of information, such as finding the owners of reported IP addresses from public databases (such as Whois).